Case Report Hub

 This is one of the most frequently asked questions we receive here at MTF.
 The short answer is that most therapists are already conducting research on a daily basis; asking clients questions about their symptoms, looking up information about different conditions, and trying out different techniques with varying levels of success.

 The real question is, how do therapists share knowledge in order to help others?
 Unless you are already working within a large research institution (not the average MT!) the best way to begin sharing research insights with other therapists is through writing a case report.
 This page collects together all the resources you need to understand and undertake this endeavor.

 Coming Soon!
 Register Now!

-Join us for a info session to learn more about MTF’s Case Report Contests!
-This session will be hosted by MTF President Adrienne F. Asta, Robin Miccio, Susan Salvo, and Ruth Werner.
-We will review the guidelines and expectations and answer any questions you have.
+Learn more about MTF’s Case Report Contests!
+Hosted by MTF President Adrienne F. Asta, Robin Miccio, Susan Salvo, and Ruth Werner, this webinar reviews guidelines and expectations.
 Practitioners, students, and educators who are thinking about submitting this year or future years will learn more about the contest and process.
-All are welcome!
-We look forward to meeting you and learning about your projects!

 Totally new to the world of research?
 We’ve got you covered!
 While not specifically focused on case reports, this webinar series explains vital concepts underpinning the world of research, making it a must-watch for those new to research.